naronchen/Interactive_ML_Webapp/sklearn_webapp/ReadMe.txt

-A simple webapp implemented KNN, SVC and RandomForest Used dataset from sklearn including (IRIS, Breast Cancer, Wine) to train the model User can change parameter for the prediction and system will return the accuracy from training 20% of the data
+A simple webapp implemented KNN, SVC and RandomForest using sklearn Used dataset from sklearn including (IRIS, Breast Cancer, Wine) to train the model User can change parameter for the prediction and system will return the accuracy from training 20% of the data